DataWorkz-DE/Dataworkz-site/content/deutsch/course/course-3.md

 Students gain knowledge of data science and machine learning and how to implement and run machine learning workloads on Azure; in particular, using Azure Machine Learning Service.
 This entails planning and creating a suitable working environment for data science workloads on Azure, running data experiments and training predictive models, managing and optimizing models, and deploying machine learning models into production.

-* Inleiding tot Azure Machine Learning
+* Introduction to Azure Machine Learning
-* "No-code" Machine Learning met Designer
+* "No-code" Machine Learning with Designer
-* Experimenten en trainingsmodellen uitvoeren
+* Conducting experiments and training models
-* Werken met gegevens
+* Working with data
 * Compute Contexts
 * Orchestrating Operations with Pipelines
 * Deploying and Consuming Models